Abstract

 Comparison of results of NMR and PCP

 The contrasting experiments can discover microscopic testing results of NMR being in accordance with pore structure characteristics by CTS, LSCM and SEM.
 Through above experimental analyses, pore structure characteristics of samples can be divided into four typical categories, and PCP experiments are performed and analyze pore throat radius distributions of the four typical samples.
-In this study, these Comparison between
+In this study, these T2 spectra distributions are compared with the pore radius distributions obtained by PCP and NMR for four samples (Figure 4).

 Evaluation on physical property parameters of reservoirs by NMR